soundpress/RulesOfNYC/docs/c07/index.rst

 (d) Sufficient equipment shall be provided to handle the solid waste in a safe and sanitary manner.

-(e) A system for the sanitary disposal of sewage and waste water shall be installed in a putrescible solid waste transfer station in accordance with the provisions of Articles 143 and 145 of the New York City Health Code and all applicable laws and rules governing the discharge of waste and waste water, including those enforced by the New York City Department of Environmental Protection and the New York State Department of Environmental Conservation.
-Drinking water shall be provided in accordance with the provisions of Article 141 of the New York City Health Code.
-Putrescible solid waste transfer stations shall also be in compliance with applicable provisions of Article 135 of the New York City Health Code (pertaining to commercial premises).
+(e) A system for the sanitary disposal of sewage and waste water shall be installed in a putrescible solid waste transfer station in accordance with the provisions of 24 RCNY Health Code Articles 143 and 145 and all applicable laws and rules governing the discharge of waste and waste water, including those enforced by the New York City Department of Environmental Protection and the New York State Department of Environmental Conservation.
+Drinking water shall be provided in accordance with the provisions of 24 RCNY Health Code Article 141.
+Putrescible solid waste transfer stations shall also be in compliance with applicable provisions of 24 RCNY Health Code Article 135 (pertaining to commercial premises).
 All putrescible solid waste transfer stations shall make provisions for cross connection control to ensure that waste water does not mix with the drinking water supply.

-(f) Pest control measures shall be specified and shall be adopted in the design of a putrescible solid waste transfer station pursuant to § 151 of the New York City Health Code.
+(f) Pest control measures shall be specified and shall be adopted in the design of a putrescible solid waste transfer station pursuant to 24 RCNY Health Code Article 151.

 (g) All solid waste transferred into and out of the putrescible solid waste transfer station shall be weighed, and measured by volume.
 Records shall be maintained of such weights and measurements for a period of three years and included in operational records required by subsection (f) of 16 RCNY § 4-17.